 Units considered for this program will be required to have flood insurance if located in the 100-year flood plain.
-In cases where units can be replaced and relocated out of the flood plain voluntarily, units will be addressed in accordance with Chapter 73C-23 F.A.C.
+In cases where units can be replaced and relocated out of the flood plain voluntarily, those units will be addressed in accordance with Chapter 73C-23 F.A.C.
 Citrus County participates in the National Flood Insurance Program.

-Citrus County is required to maintain a DRI component to its Housing Services website to provide the general public with appliable disaster recovery related information, as required in the federal register guidance.
+Citrus County is required to maintain a Disaster Recovery Initiative component to its Housing Services website to provide the general public with appliable disaster recovery related information, as required in the federal register guidance.
 The website includes a contract reporting summary which will be modified or updated monthly to add new contracts and to account for any contract amendments that may change the performance period or contract amount.

 II.
 HOUSING REHABILITATION OBJECTIVES AND POLICIES